devs-discussions-perceptions/devs_discussions_perceptions_paper/README.md

 "reviewed_robustness_never": false
 ```

-In this case, the developer had a high rate of reviews related to Robustness when compared to other developers in the same system.
+In this case, the developer had a high rate of reviews related to Robustness compared to other developers in the same system.

-The list with these metrics for all developers are available at [`/artifacts/metrics/`](https://github.com/devs-discussions-perceptions/devs_discussions_perceptions_paper/tree/main/artifacts/metrics)
+The list with these metrics for all developers is available at [`/artifacts/metrics/`](https://github.com/devs-discussions-perceptions/devs_discussions_perceptions_paper/tree/main/artifacts/metrics)

 <hr>